emberfuse/blaze/stubs/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 <!-- DO NOT THROW THIS AWAY -->
 <!-- Fill out the FULL versions with patch versions -->

--   App Version: 1.0.2
+- App Version: 1.0.0
 - PHP Version: 7.4.13
 - Database Driver & Version: MySQL 5.7

-### Description:
+### Description

-### Steps To Reproduce:
+### Steps To Reproduce